-This driver can be called us an upgraded version of the A4988 driver.
+This driver can be called an upgraded version of the A4988 driver.

 It can handle 1.5A current without any cooling and 2.2 A with forced air cooling and heat sinking, an upgrade from the 1A current without cooling in the A4988.

-This driver can run a 1.5 A NEMA 17 motor reasonably well and obviously any stepper motor that's smaller than that.
+This CNC motor controller can run a 1.5 A NEMA 17 motor reasonably well and obviously any stepper motor that's smaller than that.

 While the A4988 can do up to 1/16 microstepping, the DRV8825 can do up to 1/32 microstepping, making the motor movement smoother.

-The Songhe DRV8825 ships with aluminium heat sinks included.
+The Songhe DRV8825 ships with an aluminum heat sink included.